ytnobody/docker-yancha/README.md

 ### basic setting

-* YANCHA\_NAME - name of server infomation
+* YANCHA\_NAME - name of server information
-* YANCHA\_INTRODUCTION - introduction of server infomation
+* YANCHA\_INTRODUCTION - introduction of server information
 * YANCHA\_URL - default is ./

 ### using mysql